vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 }
 {% endhighlight %}

-The final method we need to override is `GetItemsOverride()`.
-This method provides the actual list data for our data source:
+The final method we override is `GetItemsOverride()`.
+This method provides the actual list data for our data source.

-* The method returns a `CustomListObjectElementCollection` object, which represents the list data.
-* A `CustomListObjectElementCollection` object contains one `CustomListObjectElement` object for each row of data.
+The method returns a `CustomListObjectElementCollection` object, which represents the list data.
+A `CustomListObjectElementCollection` object contains one `CustomListObjectElement` object for each row of data.

 A `CustomListObjectElement` object represents a single row in the list.
-* A `CustomListObjectElement` object contains a collection of key-value pairs---one for each column in the list.
+A `CustomListObjectElement` object contains a collection of key-value pairs---one for each column in the row.
 Each key-value pair represents a column within the row.

 So altogether, it looks like this:
 ```